DrSnowbird/jena-fuseki-docker/README.md

   * Note, you should consult Docker security experts in how to secure your Container for your production use!)

 # Build (do this first!)
+* Note that this build need to use the Java version 17 or above.
+* It is recommended you git pull the "openkbs/python-nonroot-docker" to the latest and then build the new version before you build this Container.
 ```
 ./build.sh
 ```